tmenguy/ha-solcast-solar/README.md

 v3.0.41
 - recoded logging.
 Re-worded.
 More debug vs info vs error logging.
 - API usage counter was not recorded when reset to zero at UTC midnight
-- added a new service where you can call to update the Solcast Actuals data for the forecasts
+- added a new service where you can call to update the Solcast actual data for the forecasts
-- added the version info to the intergation UI
+- added the version info to the integration UI

 v3.0.40
 - someone left some unused code in 3.0.39 causing problems